 Travel Report: Odense, Denmark.

 July 2002.
-I have exactly five photos to prove that I ever visited the Danish city of Odense, so this is probably going to be the shortest travel report in my 500+ library.
-Odense was the final stop of my Danish travels in the summer of 2002 and where I celebrated my 24th birthday alone walking the streets of Denmark’s third largest city.
+I have exactly five photos to prove that I ever visited the Danish city of Odense.
+Hence this is going to be one of the shortest reports in my library.
+Odense was the final stop of my Danish travels in the summer of 2002.
+Booking a two-night stay, I managed to cross off a few cool sights.
+It was also here that I marked my 24th birthday strolling alone around the streets of Denmark’s third largest city.

-July 2002.
-I found Odense’s prevailing vibe to be one of unrivalled placidity.
-The entire place was clean, green and invitingly slow-paced, from its languid café culture and pretty churches, to thought-provoking sculptures and cheerful, bike riding locals.
-Munke Mosen Gardens, is just one of Odense’s pretty parks with its winding river and drooping willow trees.
+I found Odense’s prevailing vibe to be one of pure placidity.
+The entire place was clean, green and invitingly slow-paced.
+It had a pleasingly languid café culture and a number of pretty churches.
+As I explored, I got plenty of waves and hellos from the city’s cheerful, bike-riding locals.
+One photo I took came from Munke Mosen Gardens, home to a winding river and drooping willow trees.

-July 2002.
 Much of the city’s tourist industry is unashamedly set around Hans Christian Andersen, Odense’s most celebrated son.
-As such, paying a visit to this museum, also the writer’s birthplace, is essential.
-Make your way through a series of creaky rooms and you pretty much get his life story, complimented by an extensive range of personal artefacts and diaries.
-For more, have a look at the official website.
+This little museum, also the writer’s birthplace, is one of several HCA sights around town.
+Making my way through a series of creaky rooms, the great man’s colourful biography was beautifully brought to life by an extensive range of personal artefacts and diaries.

-July 2002.
-There’s a lot to see and do within the the grounds of Egeskov Castle, including a glorious network of gardens, an old smithy and a classic car and motorcycle exhibition.
-There’s also an art gallery and a kooky attraction called Titania’s Place, the world’s largest and most intricate doll’s house!
-To see this gorgeous building in all its splendour and to find out more, dive into the official website here.
+There’s a lot to see and do within the castle grounds, including a glorious network of gardens, an old smithy and a classic car and motorcycle exhibition.
+There’s also an art gallery and a kooky attraction called Titania’s Place, the world’s largest and most intricate doll’s house.

 For more on my adventures in the country, check out my other reports from around Denmark.